The Best Einkorn Sourdough Bread Recipe

 2. Score and Bake

 Place dough onto parchment.
-Score dough surface lightly with a curved line.
-Place bread on with Parchment paper into Dutch oven, Cover, and put into oven.
-Turn temperature down to 450°F - 455°F. Place a baking sheet on the rack below to prevent bottom crust from over-thickening hardening.
+Score dough surface lightly with a curved line at 45 degrees.
+Place bread with Parchment paper into Dutch oven, Cover, and put into oven.
+Turn temperature down to 450°F - 455°F. Place a baking sheet on the rack below to prevent bottom crust from over-thickening, hardening and burning.

 3. Bake Options: